Last Updated on March 21, 2021 by Shaun Snapp

 Why is building context into AI such a problem?

-Well in the example of humans or animal brains, they are not general-purpose computers, but instead, purpose-built processing systems.
+In the example of humans or animal brains, they are not general-purpose computers, but instead, purpose-built processing systems.

 The Monarch Butterfly migrates from Mexico to Canada.
 They have tiny brains (the size of a sesame seed), yet they do it, even though it takes multiple generations to get there.
 How “smart” is this insect?